SamadTheTechGuy/Power-BI-Marathon-Project/README.md

 *  Which vendors/plants are causing the greatest downtime?
 *  Is there a particular combination of material and vendor that perform poorly?
 *  Is there a particular combination of Vendor and plant that performs poorly?
-*  What is the monthly trend of the categories with defect quantities?
+*  What is the trend of the categories with the most defect quantities?
 ## Tool used
 Power BI
 ## Processes